rust-lang/rfcs/text/0000-rustdoc-json.md

   path in the spans, but it's probably preferable to have it just list the filename for single files or the path from the crate root for cargo projects.
 - The proposed implementation exposes a strict subset of the information available to the HTML,
-  backend: the `Clean` types for Items and some mappings from the `Cache`.
+  backend: the `clean` types for Items and some mappings from the `Cache`.
 Are there other mappings/info from elsewhere that would be helpful to expose to users?
-- There are some items such as attributes that defer to compiler internal symbols in their `Clean` representations which would make them problematic to represent faithfully.
+- There are some items such as attributes that defer to compiler internal symbols in their `clean` representations which would make them problematic to represent faithfully.
 Is it OK to simply stringify these and leave their handling up to the user?
 - Should we specially handle `Deref` trait impls to make it easier for a struct to find the methods